 - Headaches that are severe and don’t go away can also signal an underlying problem, especially coupled with high blood pressure.
 You could be in danger of having a stroke.

 - Deep vein thrombosis (a blood clot in a deep vein) is a somewhat uncommon problem (1 in every 1,000 pregnancies) that can occur during or after pregnancy.
 Symptoms include leg pain or feeling like you have a pulled muscle.
 Your leg may also be red and hot to the touch.
 Left untreated, these clots can break away and travel to your lungs.
 When this happens, it can be life-threatening.

 - Postpartum preeclampsia is rare and can develop within 48 hours after childbirth or as late as six weeks after childbirth.
-It is similar to preeclampsia (also called toxemia), which can occur while your pregnant.
+It is similar to preeclampsia (also called toxemia), which can occur while you’re pregnant.
 Both preeclampsia and postpartum preeclampsia cause your blood vessels to constrict (get smaller).
 This results in high blood pressure and also distresses your internal organs.
 Sometimes there are no obvious symptoms, unless you are monitoring your blood pressure.
-When you do have symptoms, they may include severe headache, swelling of your hands and feet, blurred vision, and sudden weight gain.
+When you do have symptoms, they may include severe headache, swelling of your hands and feet, blurred vision, pain in the upper right portion of your body, and sudden weight gain.
 If you suspect you may have postpartum preeclampsia, call your doctor immediately.

 When to see a doctor

 When you are recovering from delivery, it is best to err on the side of caution if you feel that something is not right with you or with the baby.
 You should expect to have some discomfort as you heal.
 You should not begin to feel worse.

 In general, if you have any of these postpartum symptoms, call your doctor.